SAMMISolutions/SAMMI-Bridge/README.md

 - `height` - height of the box in pixels, you can use 52 for regular box or 80 for resiable box
 - `boxes` - an object containing box objects (its key is box variable and value is an array of box params)
     - `boxVariable: [boxName, boxType, defaultValue, (optional)sizeModifier, (optional)selectOptions]`
-    - `boxVariable` - variable to save the box value under
+    - `boxVariable` string - variable to save the box value under
-    - `boxName` - name of the box shown in the user interface
+    - `boxName` string - name of the box shown in the user interface
-    - `boxType`
+    - `boxType` int
        boxType | Description
        ---|---
         0 | Resizable text box that allows for newline, defaultValue can be anything